Filter by Department: Show All Research Consulting Operations

 Jeff is a music aficionado who is always looking for something new to listen to.

-Jeffrey manages many of the company’s consulting valuation assignments.
-Jeffrey is an expert in business strategy, market forecasting, competitive analysis, and product for residential and commercial real estate.
+Jeff manages many of the company’s consulting valuation assignments.
+Jeff is an expert in business strategy, market forecasting, competitive analysis, and product for residential and commercial real estate.
 He has authored numerous articles and white papers and received press coverage of his work in Inc., The Washington Post (Capital Business), and Washington Business Journal.

 In his free time, he loves international travel, cycling (watching the Tour de France and riding off-road), watching his son play soccer, and reading.